-Total Class Sessions ~40 (1 session = 2.5% of total sessions) Lateness 2 tardies will count as one unexcused absence.
+Lateness 2 tardies will count as one unexcused absence.
 Please arrive to class on time.
-Unexcused Absences Unexcused absence #1-3: 7% of sessions missed.
-Does not count against attendance grade.
-Unexcused absence #4-6: 15% of sessions missed.
-Attendance grade reduced by 9 per day until =0.
-More than 10% of sessions (=5) missed for any reason: student attendance reported to vice provost More than 20% of sessions (=9) missed for any reason: student may be de-enrolled without notice Excused Absences No grade reduction.
-Requires documentation from PLNU official (e.g., EAC, Provost's office, etc.) and requires timely communication with professor either in advance of absence, or as soon as reasonably possible.
+Unexcused Absences Unexcused absence # 1-4 : Absences below 10% threshold do not count against attendance grade.
+Unexcused absence # 5-7 : Absences above 10% threshold reduce points by 9 per absence until score =0.
+Unexcused absence # 9 : Student may be subject to de-enrollment or failure of course.
+Excused Absences No grade reduction.
+Requires documentation from PLNU official (e.g., EAC, Provost's office, etc.) and requires timely communication with professor ideally in advance of absence or asap.
 Perfect Attendance Students with zero tardies and zero unexcused absences at the end of the semester will earn 1% of extra credit toward the final course grade (e.g., a course grade of 89% would boost to a 90%).

-Class Participation (25 points): Class participation means arriving prepared to discuss assigned reading and other class material, sharing insights, responding to other students, asking relevant questions, attempting to answer relevant questions, and discussing the issues brought up in class.
-In this class you might not have the opportunity to speak up daily, but you should still come prepared to contribute something to discussion on a daily basis and contribute periodically.
-Participation also encompasses engaging in assigned tasks, maintaining focus, and avoiding distraction of self and others.
+Class Participation (25 points): Class participation means arriving prepared to discuss assigned reading and other class material, sharing insights, responding to other students, asking relevant questions, attempting to answer relevant questions, and discussing the issues brought up in class, all of which are habits of engagement.
+In this class you might not have the opportunity to speak up daily, but you should still come prepared to contribute something to discussion daily and should strive to contribute regularly.
+Participation also encompasses engaging in assigned in-class tasks, maintaining focus, avoiding inappropriate technology use, and avoiding distraction of self and others.